 • The VAT amount is transferred into a separate VAT account, and money in this account can only be used for statutory payments.

-Why has the Split Payment Mechanism Been Extended?
+Why Has the Split Payment Mechanism Been Extended?

 The split payment mechanism in Poland helps counteract tax fraud by increasing the transparency of transactions.
 Poland was able to secure the extension after successfully demonstrating improved VAT collections and faster refunds of credits for taxpayers since the mechanism came into force in 2019.